casualGamer-dev/Nuon/src/core/or/dataflow.md

 > implementation, based on Libevent's evbuffer and bufferevent
 > code.
 These two object types take on (most of) the roles of
 > buffers and connections respectively.
 It isn't working in today's
-> Tor, due to code rot and possible lingering libevent bugs.
+> Nuon, due to code rot and possible lingering libevent bugs.
 More
 > work is needed; it would be good to get this working efficiently
 > again, to have IOCP support on Windows.